Steps to Licensure

 - Develop admission to student teaching portfolio

 - Apply for graduation

 - Begin student teaching

 The Undergraduate Advising Resource Center is a great place to learn about UW Oshkosh admission guidelines, tuition cost, admission requirements, class schedules, and much more information.
 This site will answer questions about transfer, international, and return students.
 You can access, download, and print University maps and driving directions.

 Contact the Advising Office to schedule a meeting with an adviser.

 NOTE: Admission to the University of Wisconsin Oshkosh does not guarantee admission to the College of Education and Human Services.

-Students enrolled at the University of Wisconsin Oshkosh spend their first two to three semesters completing general education and content coursework specific to their degree and major.
+Students enrolled at the University of Wisconsin Oshkosh spend their first three semesters working on general education and content coursework specific to their degree and major.
 Returning or transfer students who began their college career prior to Fall 2013, will follow the requirements listed here.